 Beets; use the juice from canned beets, or boil or juice the raw vegetable.
 Other red fruits like raspberries or pomegranate can work too, but may change the overall flavor.
 Puree the berries in a blender, then strain the coloured liquid out to use with a mesh sieve.

 Carrots are the best for achieving a beautiful pastel peach tone.
 Citrus fruits like orange don’t allow for much color saturation.
 Use ready-made carrot juice, or juice the raw vegetable yourself.
 Also try Pomegranates.
-Note you you need the Pomegranates skin to achieve a beautiful soft and creamy yellow or grey dye.
+Note: you need the Pomegranates skin to achieve a beautiful soft and creamy yellow or grey dye.
 This means you can eat your pomegranate and dye with it too!

 RED & BROWN